David-Uy/CP3407-Project-DavidUy/README.md

 ## Team

-It is recommended to complete this assignment in a group of 2-4 students.
+I have acquired permission from professor Dmitry Konovalov to complete this project alone.

-1. Student 1
+1. David Uy - Student ID: 14345272
-2. Student name 2
-3. Name 3
-4. Name 4

 # Project planning BEFORE iteration-1, (see chapters 1-3)